A priest is he who lives solely in the realm of the invisible, for whom all that is visible has only the truth of an allegory.

 Meaning

-In the quote “A priest is he who lives solely in the realm of the invisible, for whom all that is visible has only the truth of an allegory.,” the emphasis is on wisdom.
-It highlights the thought that wisdom grows through experience while implying that understanding takes time.
+“A priest is he who lives solely in the realm of the invisible, for whom all that is visible has only the truth of an allegory.” presents a viewpoint centered on wisdom.
+It implies that wisdom grows through experience and encourages us to remember that understanding takes time.

 Theme